 - Black single mom bashing can trigger depression.
 We’re working on taking our mental health more seriously in the black community, right?
 Black single mom’s would LOVE to open up more but doing so is difficult when resources are limited and individuals who understand the unique intersectional experience of single-motherhood, blackness, and being a woman are just as scarce.
 Not being taken seriously and being labeled as “crazy” are all too common.

 What can we as a community do for black single mothers?

 - Realize it takes a village.
 At the end of the day, the child is what’s most important.

 - Stop .
 Mom.
 Bashing.
 Doing so drains moms of the energy they NEED to have in order to give their best to their children.
 Remember what we learned in kindergarten?
 If you have nothing nice to say, shut the fuck up.

 - Watch your mental.
 Moms, don’t be afraid to seek a combination of professional and personal help to keep yourselves mentally healthy!

 - Recognize male accountability.
 It takes two to tango doesn’t it?
 Just because society says “boys will be boys” does not mean that nonsense has to fly in our community.
 We must always push dads to do what’s right by their children, no exceptions.

 - Be helpful.
 Mom’s could use a break.
 Volunteer to babysit, offer encouraging words, help keep mothers level headed, offer to tutor, anything!
 Again, it takes a village.

+More in the actual episode!!
 Listen & Subscribe for more.
-Be sure to share this, you never know who needs to hear it:Google Play Music Spotify iTunes Stitcher Radio
+Be sure to share this, you never know who wants to hear it:Google Play Music Spotify iTunes Stitcher Radio

 Check out Rikkita’s non-profit organization , Sisters Healing Sisters on Facebook.